 Date of System Airflow Rate Measurement: This field is filled out automatically.
 It is referenced from the CF2R-MCH-23, which must be completed prior to this document.

 Airflow Rate Protocol utilized: This field is filled out automatically.
 It is referenced from the CF2R-MCH-23, which must be completed prior to this document.

+Central Fan Ventilation Cooling System (CFVCS) Status: This field is filled out automatically.
+It is referenced from the CF2R-MCH-23, which must be completed prior to this document.

 Section B. Fan Watt Measurement Apparatus and Procedure Information